-Balance as of January 1, 2016 \$12,093 Increase for tax position of prior year 243 Increase for tax position of current year 2,095 Balance as of December 31, 2016 14,431 Increase for tax position of prior year 169 Increase for tax position of current year 2,360 Decrease due to lapse of statute of limitation (688) Balance as of December 31, 2017 16,272 Increase for tax position of prior year 1,474 Increase for tax position of current year 2,957 Decrease due to lapse of statute of limitation (212) Balance as of December 31, 2018 \$20,491
+Balance as of January 1, 2017 \$14,431 Increase for tax position of prior year 169 Increase for tax position of current year 2,360 Decrease due to lapse of statute of limitation (688) Balance as of December 31, 2017 16,272 Increase for tax position of prior year 1,474 Increase for tax position of current year 2,957 Decrease due to lapse of statute of limitation (212) Balance as of December 31, 2018 20,491 Increase for tax position of prior year 1,589 Increase for tax position of current year 4,663 Decrease due to settlement with tax authorities (560) Decrease due to lapse of statute of limitation (776) Balance as of December 31, 2019. \$25,407

 The Company recognizes interest and penalties, if any, related to uncertain tax positions in its income tax provision.
-As of December 31, 2018 and 2017, the Company has \$0.9 million and \$0.5 million, respectively, of accrued interest related to uncertain tax positions, which were recorded in long-term income tax liabilities in the Consolidated Balance Sheets.
+As of December 31, 2019 and 2018, the Company has \$1.6 million and \$0.9 million, respectively, of accrued interest related to uncertain tax positions, which were recorded in long-term income tax liabilities in the Consolidated Balance Sheets.

 Uncertain tax positions relate to the allocation of income and deductions among the Company's global entities and to the determination of the research and development tax credit.
-It is reasonably possible that over the next twelve-month period, the Company may experience increases or decreases in its unrecognized tax benefits.
+Various events, some of which cannot be predicted, such as clarification of tax law by administrative or judicial means, may occur and would require the Company to increase or decrease its reserves and effective income tax rate over the next twelve months.
 However, it is not possible to determine either the magnitude or the range of increases or decreases at this time.